Riminder/open-jobboard/README.md

 12. **`README.md`**: A text file containing useful reference information about this project.

-## 🎓 Configure and customize the job board
+## :wrench: Configure and customize the job board

 ### Environment variables: